tejuh/MobileManufacturerAnalysis/README.md

 year(date) >= 2005
 ```

-2. WHICH STATE IN US IS BUYING MORE SAMSUNG PHONES?
+2. Which state in the US is buying the most SAMSUNG phones?

 ```
 SELECT top 1